 Chris Nash went on from Prices to take a music degree and to record instrumental music with Andy Sandham.
 He has also performed regularly in folk, rock and jazz bands.
 He currently partakes of an instrumental guitar duet, ‘Nash and Thompson’, playing jazz, acoustic and classical pieces (https://soundcloud.com/search?q=nash%20and%20thompson

 Paul Gateshill, Ivor and Kevan Bundell, Chris Nash, Michael Daysh, Nick Kahn and Nick Manley have also become regular performers at Tanglefest.
 This is an annual Summer Garden Party and Concert event which happens at my place in Curdridge.
-2019’s date is yet to be fixed, so please send me an e-mail via www.bundellbros.co.uk or firstname.lastname@example.org if you’d like to be invited.
-All old friends/acquaintances/Priceans/others are very welcome.
+2020’s Tanglefest has now had to be cancelled, but we plan to create a Youtube version instead.
+Please send me an e-mail if you’d like to know the link or to be invited for the future.
+All old friends/acquaintances/Priceans and everyone else are very welcome.

 Kevan Bundell (Prices 1966 – 1973)